opnbnch/chemprop/README.md

 Uncertainty is scaled based upon standard deviation and mean found during training.
 However, these values are still only interpretable relative to eachother and should be used as a ranking system rather than an absolute value.

+**Note that uncertainty currently will not work for classification or multitask methods.**

 ## Interpreting

 It is often helpful to provide explanation of model prediction (i.e., this molecule is toxic because of this substructure).
 Given a trained model, you can interpret the model prediction using the following command